 Are schools the experts in micro-engagement strategies?

 Most of these charity days are embraced by schools, as a way to raise money and give their children something to look forward to – who didn’t enjoy casting that school uniform aside to wear whatever they wanted for the grand total of £1?

 Perhaps it’s time more businesses embraced this idea as a way to get their employees more involved.
 Not only can this get your people more engaged, creating a more inclusive workplace culture, but it can tick two boxes by becoming an active part of your corporate social responsibility too.

 Dressing up can form the basis of a Corporate Social Responsibility plan

 Corporate Social Responsibility (CSR) is one of those ideas organisations reach for to try and make themselves look more charitable and caring in order to encourage their customers to invest in them for being such a friendly, ethical company.
 Unfortunately, this usually falls somewhere between Marketing and HR teams, with both sides avoiding the task in the hope the other will take over – we’re all busy people after all.
-This joint venture usually ends in a last minute Christmas raffle at the end of the year with a random charity picked out the hat to cover the year’s aims.
+This joint venture usually ends in a couple of last minute raffles at the end of the year with a random charity picked out the hat to cover the organisation's target.

 Of course, this isn’t true of all organisations.
 Some do a brilliant job, clearly advertising their aims and policies with a list of carefully chosen charities to donate to and large, well planned events spaced out throughout the year.
 But for many, it’s a last priority because there just aren’t enough hours in the day.